Where Everything Fights Everything

 French fries have been adopted and adapted by dozens of cultures; pandas remain specifically Chinese exports.

-Long term sustainability panda Wins
+Long term sustainability Panda Wins

 Panda